-How to Install Perl on Fedora 40 or 39
+How to Install Perl on Fedora Linux

 Method 1: Install Perl via DNF

-Verify if Perl is Already Installed on Fedora
+Check if Perl is Already Installed

 perl -v

-Updating your Fedora system’s package repository ensures you get the latest version of Perl and its dependencies.
+Before proceeding with the installation, updating your Fedora system’s package repository ensures you get the latest version of Perl and its dependencies.
 Run the following command:

-sudo dnf update --refresh
+sudo dnf upgrade --refresh

-This command syncs your local package database with the online repository, providing up-to-date information about available packages and their versions.
+As a result, this command syncs your local package database with the online repository, providing up-to-date information about available packages and their versions.

 sudo dnf install perl